 Tse, Y.C., M. Werner, K.M.
 Longhini, J.-C. Labbé, B. Goldstein and M. Glotzer (2012) RhoA activation during polarization and cytokinesis of the early C. elegans embryo are differentially dependent on NOP-1 and CYK-4.
 Molecular Biology of the Cell 23:4020-4031.

 Goldstein, B. (2011) Primer: Visualizing with ImageJ.
 Make 27:116-121.
-(This is a magazine article that introduces non-scientists to ImageJ, encouraging hobbyists to write new ImageJ plugins that might benefit science).
+(This is a magazine article that introduces non-scientists to ImageJ, encouraging hobbyists to write new ImageJ plugins that might benefit science) and a 2018 online update of the article.

 Werts, A.D. and B. Goldstein (2011) How signaling between cells can orient a mitotic spindle.
 Seminars in Cell and Developmental Biology 22:842-849.